laozhou-in-germany/Chens_LMS_Public/500_Knowledge_Management/510_📔Literature_Notes/QS - munich.md

 # QS - munich
 ==⚠This note is a demo file for "Quick Start" in "README".
 You can safely delete it if you want.⚠==

 Munich  is the capital and most populous city of the German state of Bavaria.
-With a population of 1,558,395 inhabitants as of 31 July 2020, it is the third-largest city in Germany, after Berlin and Hamburg, and thus the largest which does not constitute its own state, as well as the 11th-largest city in the European Union. - [Munich - Wikipedia](https://en.wikipedia.org/wiki/Munich)
+With a population of 1,558,395 inhabitants as of 31 July 2020, it is the third-largest city in Germany, after Berlin and Hamburg, and thus the largest which does not constitute its own state, as well as the 11th-largest city in the European Union. -[Munich - Wikipedia](https://en.wikipedia.org/wiki/Munich)